suleman-mahmood/robusta/README.md

 python3 client.py
 ```

-Run these commands on two separate terminals.
+Note: Run these commands on two separate terminals.

+The miner.py must always be started first and atleast one of its instance must be running at any given time.
+The miner script maintains the blockchain for all the users so it must be running at all times.
+The clients can however join and leave as they wish, their public keys are stored in a file so that the banks can encrpyt the transaction using it and store their confidential private financial data on the blockchain

 ## Description